massimofasciano/mafl-rust/README.md

 In general, I chose to write the standard library functions in MAFL when it was possible and fun to do so.
 Sometimes, it was necessary to use the host language (Rust) for things like io, random, time.
-The @std.builtin module contains MAFL bindings of Rust-based functions (ex: let len = fun x { @len(x) }).
+The @std.builtin module contains MAFL bindings of Rust-based functions (ex: let sort_by = fun f x { @sort_by(f,x) }).
-This can be useful when currying is desired.
+This can be useful when currying is desired. @std.math provides function versions of most internal operators (ex: add for +) which makes currying possible (we don't have a special syntax to allow direct currying of internal operators).
 The @std.methods module contains bindings that are called on internal types by the interpreter when method calls are used (ex: 2.exp()).

 By default, no bindings from @std are imported into the user variable space.